 For newly setup tanks, less than 3 months is advised for cleaning.
 For older ones, if the water is turning slightly cloudy, then cleaning is a must.

 Cleaning aquarium gravel is commonly done by thoroughly rinsing and wiping traces of molds and debris, vacuuming or swishing them with water.
 Alternatively, you may refer to the cleaning instructions for the gravel products you purchased.
 Some of them come with specific cleaning methods.

 Various types of tank gravel sometimes require different cleaning methods.
 Take note that scrubbing or brushing must be done gently.

 Where to buy?

 You can buy aquarium gravel on Amazon, eBay, Lowes, and other fish stores.
-Other places where you can find them include department stores with gardening section and garden-related shopping centers in your area.
+Other places where you can find them include department stores with gardening sections and garden-related shopping centers in your area.

-Indeed, after choosing a suitably-sized tank for the fish and plants that will be thriving in it, the next thing to ponder on should be what type of freshwater tank gravel to add in the bottom of the aquarium.
+Indeed, after choosing a suitably-sized tank for the fish and plants that will be thriving in it, the next thing to ponder should be what type of freshwater tank gravel to add to the bottom of the aquarium.

-Therefore, it is all because of these why going over the best aquarium gravel reviews shared above can be advantageous in assisting you to come up with a well-informed decision.
+Therefore, it is all because of these that going over the best aquarium gravel reviews shared above can be advantageous in assisting you in coming up with a well-informed decision.
 The right choice could make a huge difference in the end.